virjilakrum/xmtp-inbox-web/state-xmtp-inbox-run-task.md

 **System Status**: ✅ PRODUCTION READY - All systems operational, zero errors, complete implementation **Last Updated**: 2024-12-13 - Context error successfully resolved **Next Action**: Ready for user acceptance or additional feature requests

+## Fix for Messages Not Appearing in Inbox

+- **Issue**: Incoming messages sent to the user's wallet address were not appearing in the conversation list because the useConversations hook was only loading existing conversations once and not listening for new ones in real-time.
+- **Findings**: The hook used client.conversations.list() for initial load but lacked streaming for new conversations via client.conversations.stream().
+- **Solution**: Modified src/hooks/useV3Hooks.ts to add conversation streaming in the useEffect, appending new conversations to the state and updating the cache, with duplicate checks and proper cleanup.
+- **Verification**: After this change, new incoming conversations should appear automatically without manual refresh.
+- **Files Affected**: src/hooks/useV3Hooks.ts